spantaleev/gitlab-docker-ansible-deploy/README.md

 - [sameersbn/postgresql](https://hub.docker.com/r/sameersbn/postgresql) - the [sameersbn/docker-postgresql](https://github.com/sameersbn/docker-postgresql) Postgres server. **Note**: we don't use the official Postgres image, because Gitlab requires additional extensions (`pg_trgm`).

-- [mwader/postfix-relay](https://hub.docker.com/r/mwader/postfix-relay) - a [Postfix](http://www.postfix.org/) SMTP server we use by default, so that Gitlab can send emails
+- [devture/exim-relay](https://hub.docker.com/r/devture/exim-relay) - an [Exim](https://www.exim.org/) SMTP server we use by default, so that Gitlab can send emails.
+By default, email is delivered directly, but you can also configure the service to relay emails through another SMTP server.